By using this website, you agree to our Privacy Policy

 Nitrile is best for applications involving oils and fuels.
 It is commonly used in fuel hoses, gaskets, and seals where oil resistance is crucial.

-Silicone is excellent for high and low-temperature applications.
-It is commonly used in medical devices, food-grade applications, and seals exposed to extreme temperatures.
+Silicone (VMQ) is excellent for high and low-temperature applications, commonly used in medical devices, food-grade applications, and seals exposed to extreme temperatures.
+While EPDM is more cost-effective for general outdoor use, silicone outperforms EPDM in high-temperature environments.

 Neoprene is good all-around performance with balanced properties.
 It is commonly used in automotive and industrial gaskets, hoses, and weather-resistant applications.

-Natural Rubber is best for applications requiring high tensile strength and flexibility but limited in weather and chemical resistance.
-It is commonly used in tyres, vibration mounts, and seals.
+Natural Rubber (NR) is best for applications requiring high tensile strength and flexibility but has limited weather and chemical resistance.
+It is frequently used in tyres, vibration mounts, and seals, though it lacks the UV resistance of EPDM.

 Let’s take a look at the manufacturing process for EPDM.